Ulm is the first of five new locations in 2020

 Pioneering model of success

-The plant is a traditional public 24/7 self-serve petrol station with two LNG pumps and two CNG pumps with capacities guaranteeing swift fuelling without long waiting periods.
+The plant is a traditional public 24/7 self-serve petrol station with two LNG dispensers and two CNG dispensers with capacities guaranteeing swift fuelling without long waiting periods.
 With a daily capacity for up to 150 vehicles and large driveways, the filling station has the ideal dimensions for heavy-load trucks.
 It not only contributes with this to gradually further establish LNG as an environmentally friendlier fuel, but in light of the currently existing LNG network of merely 21 operating public filling stations (information from Deutschen Energie Agentur GmbH, DENA), Rolande, with its six locations, has made an important contribution to the organisation of a network in Germany.
 Furthermore, Rolande supports transport companies that want to switch to high-caloric CNG (CNG+), LNG or Bio-LNG and is also already working on building an infrastructure for the production and use of Bio-LNG for trucks.

 Sustainable and economical